 - 9 The Perfect Finish: Polish, Oil or Lacquer

 - 10 Our Conclusion

 From a purely technical point of view, the epoxy resin often used as coating materials are so-called thermosetting polymers.
 These consist of a resin and a matching hardener.
 Only when these two parts are finally mixed together in a precisely defined ratio is a chemical reaction set in motion.
 At the end of this reaction, after a certain period of time, the material is completely cured if everything has been done correctly.
-Fully cured surfaces of an epoxy coating are generally very scratch-resistant and resistant to water, solvents and many types of chemicals.
+Fully cured surfaces of an epoxy coating are generally very scratch- and water-resistant, as well as immune to solvents and many types of chemicals.

 When working with epoxy resin, the way to a truly successful end result is through the best possible combination of the following factors:

 - Well-prepared surfaces

 - Thorough mixing of the two components (according to the manufacturer’s instructions)

 - Appropriate working environment